zendframework/zend-diactoros/doc/book/api.md

 stream containing the JSON-serialized `$data`, and have a `Content-Type` header set to `application/json`.

-Both factory methods allow passing the HTTP status, as well as any headers you want to specify, including the `Content-Type` header:
+Both objects allow passing the HTTP status, as well as any headers you want to specify, including the `Content-Type` header:

 ```php